sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/01-getting-started-with-spring-boot.md

 Let's build a simple REST API application using Spring Boot and explore some of its features.

-## Getting Started with Spring Boot
+## Creating a Spring Boot Application

 Spring Boot applications can be created either using [Spring Initializr](https://start.spring.io/) or [Spring Tool Suite](https://spring.io/tools) or [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/)